 Who, what, why?

-New Year, new futures.
-Operation SNAP Enterprise is MK SNAP's project to make dreams come true for people with learning disabilities through work training and work experience in five exciting new business enterprises:-
+Operation SNAP Enterprise aims to make work aspirations come true for people with learning disabilities through work training and work experience in five exciting new business enterprises;

 - Catering & cafe